Defense Lawyer For Aggravated Possession of Drugs in Columbus, Ohio

 The USC also accounts for the fact that drugs can come into Ohio from different countries, typically the result of many people working in drug transactions.
 As such, the Act stipulates that an individual can be charged with a federal drug offense even when they are in Ohio.
 The United States Drug Enforcement Administration (DEA) posts the complete Act, including offenses and penalties for federal drug possession crimes on its website.

-The Joslyn Law Firm represents clients accused of drug possession offenses.
+The Joslyn Law Firm represents clients accused of possession of a controlled substance and other drug possession offenses in Ohio.
 Our attorneys can investigate your case, build a defense, represent you in court, and protect your rights.
 Call us today for a consultation: (614) 444-1900.

 A criminal defense lawyer in your area will review the drug possession case, along with the police report and other evidence to identify possible defenses.
 Possible defenses against a drug possession charge include: